HIV/AIDS in Australia: Blood donations

 Australia was one of the first countries to screen all blood donors for HIV antibodies, with screening in place for all transfused blood since March 1985.
 This was not before infection was spread through contaminated blood, resulting in legal cases in the 1980s around whether screening had been appropriately implemented.
 One issue highlighted in the course of those actions was the challenge of medical litigation under statutes of limitation.
 A medical condition such as HIV that can lie latent or undiagnosed for a long period of time may only emerge after the time period for litigation has elapsed, preventing examination of medical liability.
 Concerns about the integrity of the blood supply resurfaced following a case of the contraction of HIV by transfusion in Victoria in 1999.
-This led to the introduction of new blood screening tests, which also improved screening in relation to Hepatitis C.
+This led to the introduction of new blood screening tests, which also improved screening in relation to hepatitis C.

 Gay men have sought to donate blood to help increase Australia's blood supply stock, saying this volunteering would, in turn, help reduce discrimination towards LGBT people.
 The Australian Red Cross Blood Service have indicated their concern regarding the possible transmission of HIV and noting they are receptive to a reduction in the deferral period.
 Since 31 January 2021, the deferral period within Australia was reduced from 1 year to 3 months for individuals not on PrEP.
 Those on PrEP are still required to defer for 12 months, including MSMs and females who have sex with MSMs.

 HIV/AIDS and Pregnant Australian Women

-By the end of 2017, there were estimated to be 3,349 women diagnosed with HIV comprising 13.8% of all infections.
-In 2013, the median age of diagnosis for women is at 30 years of age.
+By the end of 2021, there were estimated to be 3,360 women living with HIV, or 12% of all people living with HIV.
+In 2013, the median age of diagnosis for women was 30 years of age.
 The reasons for acquiring the HIV blood test is spread across three circumstances.
 Firstly, 30.2% of people become physically ill, 17.1% of peoples partner had tested positive therefore they accessed medical assistance and thirdly, 12.9% of people acquired testing due to exposure to a large risk episode.